yuanlizhanshi/NGS_Workflow/README.md

 ## Whole genome sequencing workflow

-This is a Whole genome sequencing workflow
+This is a Whole genome sequencing workflow (from fatsq.gz to vcf.gz)\
+**Note**: This vcf.gz needs further quality control in at further study.

 If you install GATK with conda, please check the version of gatk via:
 >gatk --version